 62 by Tristen Strydom (11 birdies) in March 2020 Sunshine Tour Qualifying School

-1/ Head professional Richard Kaplan, who uniquely is currently serving as club captain, is celebrated for his second place finish in a European Tour event at Houghton, the 1999 Alfred Dunhill PGA won by Ernie Els.
-Kaplan, a Houghton member for 46 years, represented South Africa as an amateur in the 1980s.
+1/ Head professional Richard Kaplan is celebrated for his second place finish in a European Tour event at Houghton, the 1999 Alfred Dunhill PGA won by Ernie Els.
+Kaplan, a Houghton member for nearly 50 years, represented South Africa as an amateur in the 1980s.

 2/ Gary Player has enjoyed considerable success at Houghton.
 He won 7 tournaments there, including 3 SA Opens, 3 SA Masters, and 1 SA PGA.
 And he captained a SA team to victory over Australasia in the 1995 Alfred Dunhill Challenge.